What's the difference between the medical and social models of autism? And what gave rise to the social model of autism?

 Episode intro and outro music: "Bedroom Eyes" by Audiobinger (no changes or modifications were made)

-The Other Autism theme music: "Everything Feels New" by Evgeny Bardyuzha.
+Theme music: "Everything Feels New" by Evgeny Bardyuzha.

 All episodes written and produced by Kristen Hovet.

-If you would like to submit a question to possibly be answered in a future episode, please email firstname.lastname@example.org
+To submit a question to possibly be answered in a future episode, please email firstname.lastname@example.org